docb/dbRackSequencer/README.md

 ### CYC
 ![](images/CYC.png?raw=true)

-CYC is reimplementation of the Spiral sequencer of the XOR plugin.
+CYC is a reimplementation of the Spiral sequencer of the XOR plugin.

 - CYC is a 6 track cyclic step sequencer on a common 32 knob/input value space.
 - The Knob range can be changed in the menu.